-Under our executive compensation program, the Compensation Committee establishes each principal element of compensation for our named executive officers-i.e., comprising base salary, annual incentive targets and long-term incentive compensation targets-close to the median range based on data from peer companies (discussed below).
-As a result, both the level and the mix of the total compensation opportunity are intended to generally approximate the competitive median range.
+Under our executive compensation program, the Compensation Committee establishes each principal element of compensation for our named executive officers-i.e., base salary, annual incentive targets and long-term incentive compensation targets-taking into account the median range based on data from peer companies (discussed below).
+The level of the total compensation opportunity for each named executive officer may vary above or below the median range depending on the individual's role, experience, and other factors.
 This design addresses one of our key goals: to ensure we provide competitive compensation opportunities so that we can attract and retain executives with the necessary skills to successfully manage a business of our size, scope and complexity.
-Since each element of compensation is mainly set by reference to levels at other companies, the Compensation Committee has not set any fixed relationship between the compensation of the CEO and that of any other named executive officer.
-The Compensation Committee considers the peer group data regressed to our revenue size when evaluating the named executive officers' compensation against the peer group.
+The Compensation Committee has not set any fixed relationship between the compensation of the CEO and that of any other named executive officer.

-Executive officers earn annual incentive and long-term incentive awards based on achievement of performance goals, which we establish to support our annual and longer-term financial and strategic goals.
-Because annual and long-term incentives make up a significant portion of each executive officer's total compensation, the program has been designed to pay close to the median range when target goals are met, provide above-median pay when our target goals are exceeded, and provide below-median pay when target goals are not met.
-These incentive award opportunities address another of our key goals: to provide a performance-oriented environment where above-median compensation can be realized when performance goals are exceeded and below-median compensation will be paid when performance goals are not achieved.
+Named executive officers earn annual incentive and long-term incentive awards based on achievement of performance goals, which we establish to support our annual and longer-term financial and strategic goals.
+Because annual and long-term incentives make up a significant portion of each named executive officer's total compensation, these incentive award opportunities address another of our key goals: to provide a performance-oriented environment where above-target compensation can be realized when performance goals are exceeded, and below-target compensation will be paid when performance goals are not achieved.